 - "I’m not sure I’ll be a good parent."

 Please remember, no one is a perfect parent and everyone struggles at times.
-Also, keep in mind that centers like ours provide support services throughout your pregnancy and beyond.
+Also, keep in mind that we can provide support services throughout your pregnancy and beyond.
 We can provide information for resources such as housing, childcare, Medicaid, food, and education/job training.
-We also have a program where you can earn free diapers, wipes, baby clothes and other items you will need for your child.
+We also have programs to help you with free diapers, wipes, baby clothes and other items you will need if you choose to parent.

-Please, take the time to consider your options, and remember that whatever you decide – We are here for you!
+Please, take the time to consider your options, and remember, you are not alone – We are here for you!